Environmental Benefits

 Weeds and Fertiliser

 Weeds will cause the trees to become misshapen and brown due to competition for light, nutrients and water.
-We control our weeds with highly selective weedkillers which we apply in the winter.
-These weedkillers are non-toxic and will not drain into ground water.
-If we do need to remove weeds such as thistles or docks in the summer, then this is usually achieved with the mower aided by rather tedious hand pulling.
+We control our weeds in a narrow strip along the tree rows with highly selective weedkillers which we apply in the winter.
+In order to improve soil structure and biodiversity, the areas between the rows are being allowed to green up and vegetation will be managed with the mower.
+If we do need to remove weeds such as thistles or docks in the summer, then this is usually achieved by hand pulling or cutting, or by spot spraying with a non hazardous weeedkiller.

 We apply fertiliser only when analysis of the conifer foliage shows that the tree is falling short of particular nutrients.
 We then correct any nutrient deficiency with carefully selected fertilisers applied to just keep the trees healthy, without allowing surplus nutrients to drain through the soil.